zinzied/Multi-LLM-Platform/README.md

 7. Make sure you have the latest version of Node.js installed (v16 or higher)

+For more detailed troubleshooting steps, see our [Troubleshooting Guide](docs/TROUBLESHOOTING.md).

 ### Quick Start Guide

 For a quick start: